Aquanty/rtd-hgs/docs/source/index.rst

 #. **cap** Maximum number of times to attempt generating a fracture.

-This instruction should follow the Grid information instruction and should not appear more than once.
+| This instruction should follow the Grid information instruction and
+  should not appear more than once.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Fracture location distribution x-axis
+| **Fracture location distribution x-axis**

 #. **type** An integer value indicating the probability distribution